Oblivious-Oblivious/cSpec/README.md

 )
 ```

-Export test results gathered through running assertions and formats it to txt, html or markdown.
-Writes to a file named `output.txt`
+Export test results gathered through running assertions and formats it to a user specified format

 -------------